Rising Housing Market Advice For Home Buyers With Limited Budget

 Consider your finances.

-- However, key is not how much you qualify but rather how much home you can afford
+Your lender will pre-approve you on how much you qualify.
+However, the key is not how much you qualify but rather how much home you can afford.

-- Keep in mind that lenders will not take expenses like utility bills, educational expenses, child care, elderly care, entertainment expenses, and maintenance
+Keep in mind that lenders will not take expenses like utility bills, educational expenses, child care, elderly care, entertainment expenses, and maintenance.
+Need to consider how much home you can afford and not how much you qualify.

-How much home you can afford should be the base of the home price you should consider during rising housing market.
+How much home you can afford should be the basis of the home price you should consider during the rising housing market.

 Factors To Take Into Consideration During Rising Housing Market

-There are various factors home buyers should take into consideration when buying home during rising housing market:
+There are various factors home buyers should take into consideration when buying a home during the rising housing market:

-- In general, a house mortgage payment should not be more than 25% of monthly net income
+In general, a house mortgage payment should not be more than 25% of the monthly net income.
+Amount of down payment: The more down payment the less the monthly housing expenses.

 Pay Down Monthly Debts Before Buying Home

-- Maybe you may want to pay off your credit card balances before closing on your home so your monthly debt payments are not as much
+- Paying off your credit card balances before closing on your home so your monthly debt payments are not as much is a great idea

 - Maybe you may want to save more money to put down to lower your monthly mortgage payments